If you’re new to writing, and don’t know about or haven’t used style sheets, it’s time you learned. They’re really helpful as you write or edit.

 A style sheet is a type of template file that defines a set of style standards regarding the look of a document.
 Its purpose is to ensure control, consistency and uniformity over every word and line in the document.

-In word processing and desktop publishing, a style sheet contains the specifications of a document’s layout, including such parameters as page size & margins; font style, size & color; line spacing; paragraph indents; heading design; and bullets.
+In word processing and desktop publishing, a style sheet contains the specifications of a document’s layout, including such parameters as page size & margins; font style, size and color; line spacing; paragraph indents; heading design; and bullets.

-When you use style sheets, you can change any style once (in the style sheet), and your whole document will be instantly and automatically updated.
+When you use style sheets, you can change any style once (in the style sheet), and your whole document is instantly and automatically updated.
 For example, if you decide that a particular heading should be of a different type font, you don’t have to search through the whole document for each item with that style and change it manually.
 A style sheet allows you to make the change once within the style sheet and all headings of that type will change automatically.
 This is a huge benefit for writers and editors.

 Style sheets are useful because you can use the same style sheet for many documents.
 For example, you could define one style sheet for personal letters, another for official letters, and a third for reports.